hywoh/server-mapper-js/README.md

 # server-mapper-js
-Win32 PE server-sided mapper written in JavaScript.
-Map your binary on the server before it ever reaches the client.
+Win32 PE mapper written in JavaScript.
+Map your binary on the server before it ever reaches the client and ensure the client only gets what is needed.

 ## Note
 The code will need to be modified to work with your project.
 You might also want to consider caching the mapped binary.